Copyright 2003 Nikolas S. Boyd. Permission is granted to copy this document provided this copyright statement is retained in all copies.

 Nik Boyd |

-A new technique for capturing requirements information on index cards is introduced, including policy cards, intelligence quality and quantity cards, and face cards.
+This paper introduces a new technique for capturing requirements information on index cards, including policy cards, intelligence quality cards and quantity cards, and face cards.
 The origins, purpose and usage of each card type are discussed, and a few representative examples are provided.
 Some considerations regarding how trace cards may be used in conjunction with CRC cards are also offered.

 Software developers need simple ways to capture and share knowledge.
 Large (4" x 6") index cards provide a convenient form factor for capturing and sharing knowledge.
 Index cards are convenient from several standpoints: